imclab/bluebox-ng/README.md

 (http://www.hackingvoip.com/)
 * John Matherly ([@achillean](https://twitter.com/achillean)) for SHODAN API and GHDB
 * All VoIP, free software and security hackers that we read everyday
+* [Loopsize](https://soundcloud.com/loopsize), a music hacker creator of themes included in video demos

 License